Complaints Procedure — Gardening Barbican

 If the complainant is dissatisfied with the proposed resolution, an internal escalation to senior management is available for re-evaluation.
 In disputes requiring specialist knowledge — for example, arboriculture, boundary planting, or complex landscape construction — an independent expert review may be recommended to provide an objective assessment.
 The aim of escalation is to ensure a thorough, impartial re-examination and to identify practical options for closure without undue formality.

-Finished landscaped garden showing tidy beds Record keeping and continuous improvement Barbican garden maintenance teams keep records of complaints, investigations, and outcomes for organisational learning and quality control.
+A man wearing a blue and white checkered shirt and gardening gloves is tending to a garden in a residential outdoor space.
+The garden features a variety of plants with green foliage, including a bush with small, glossy leaves in the foreground.
+Behind him, a paved patio area is visible, surrounded by a well-maintained lawn with dense, evenly trimmed grass.
+In the background, there are wooden window frames and part of a building's exterior wall, indicating a domestic setting within a town, possibly in the post code area served by Gardening Barbican.
+The scene is lit with natural daylight, suggesting clear weather, and the overall environment appears neat and orderly, typical of professional gardening or landscaping work in an urban garden setting.
+Record keeping and continuous improvement Barbican garden maintenance teams keep records of complaints, investigations, and outcomes for organisational learning and quality control.
 Trends are reviewed periodically to identify service improvements, training needs, or changes to operational procedures.
 By learning from complaints, we seek to reduce recurrence and raise standards across our gardening services.
 This continuous improvement loop helps ensure that future work meets client expectations and that the overall quality of local gardening services improves over time.

 Final note: This procedure is designed to be accessible and fair.
 We welcome the opportunity to resolve concerns and to use each complaint as a stimulus for better service.
 A clear, objective complaints process supports trust, accountability, and the continuous enhancement of Barbican gardening services.